MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/validation-operations-manager.md

 $expectedChecksum -eq (Get-FileHash -Path $zipFilePath -Algorithm SHA256).Hash
 ```

 When validation passes, you see **True** printed.
-If you see **False** printed, the downloaded file is not valid and you need to download it again.
+If you see **False** printed, the downloaded file isn't valid and you need to download it again.